HURU School Online Learning and Teaching Tips

 2. Read the syllabus

 Read the syllabus ahead of time.
 Make sure you’ve read the required reading, or are prepared to participate based on the syllabus provided by your instructor.
 The syllabus is still your road map to successfully passing and excelling in the courses you’re enrolled in so don’t forget to look at it beforehand.

 Glitches in your technology mean you could miss some vital part of your lesson or lecture.
 Make sure the camera is stable and that your audio or microphone works.
 Use headphones to make sure you can hear everyone.
 Plug in your computer and make sure it’s charged ahead of time.

-Make sure you introduce yourself and talk slowly.
+Make sure you introduce yourself and talk in a slow steady pace when contributing to the class session.
 Sound quality will differ depending on each student’s home office set up.
 You’ll want to make sure people can hear you and that you can hear them.
-Discussion sessions, even in person, can become contentious if you strongly disagree with one of your peer’s opinions.
-However, make sure you respect your fellow students and allow them the microphone floor when they are speaking.
+Make sure you respect your fellow students and allow them the microphone floor when they are speaking.